Skills in Demand

 - There may be better training opportunities for jobs with skills shortages

-- If you want to get a job in your local area - finding out what skills are in demand in your area can help you to work out the kind of jobs that are most likely to be available.
-With that information you can then decide what kind of study or training you will need.
+- If you want to get a job in your local area, finding out what skills are in demand in your area can help you work out what jobs are more likely to be available and what kind of study or training you could do to get those jobs.

-- If you want to get a specific kind of job - finding out which parts of Victoria have a demand for the skills that that job needs can help you to work out where that kind of job is available.
-With that information you can then decide where you will need to be living to get that kind of job.
+- If you want to get a specific kind of job, finding out where demand is high for the skills that job needs can help you work out where you need to be living to improve your chances of getting that kind of job.

 - Just because a skill is in demand, it doesn't mean you can automatically get a job in that area.
 You still need the specialised skills required.

-- If you don't have the skills that are in demand, there might be an opportunity to get an entry-level job in a skill-in-demand field.
-This will let you develop your skills on the job.
+- If you don't have skills that are in demand, you might still be able to get an entry-level job in a skill-in-demand field so you can develop your skills on the job.

 - If you're thinking about training for a skill in demand, remember that some places might not have the same shortages when you finish training.

-- Don't choose a skill in demand just because it's in demand.
-It's always better to pick a job that actually interests you.
+- Think twice before choosing a skill in demand just because it's in demand.
+Sometimes it's better to pick a job that actually interests you.

-The Victorian Department of Education and Early Childhood Development provides some information about what skills are needed in which parts of Victoria.
+The Federal Department of Education provides some information about what skills are needed in Victoria.